Disruption, simplification, and style are some ingredients of German mobility startups that I find particularly interesting.

 Unu developed and sells a stylish retro scooter as the ideal vehicle for cities.
 A battery lasts for 50 kilometers and can then be removed and recharged in a usual household socket.
 The company wants to extend its portfolio with smart mobility services using autonomous vehicles.
 Unu was founded in Munich in 2013, with roots at the CDTM (TU and LMU München), and moved to Berlin in 2015.
 Visit their Website at unumotors.com or follow them at unu.

 This short essay was also published at Medium, where you can add your comments.
-The author, Christian Bettstetter, is not affiliated with any of these companies.
+The author, Christian Bettstetter, is not affiliated with any of the mentioned companies.
 Illustration by Radoman Durkovic (Adobe Stock).